 “OK.
 But add a decimal to make it look scientific.”

 “Done and done.”

 Then they wrote it on the back of the envelope the Hardee’s coupons came in and had it notarized.

 Early indications suggest that the Siri-controlled HomePod won’t generate the excitement it needs to overtake competing products…

 What indications are these?

 A quarter of survey respondents told us that they plan on buying Apple’s smart speaker.
 And only 5% said that they’d pick up the speaker as soon as they can, when it’s released in December.
 That’s a less enthusiastic response than consumers gave the Echo Show…

 Oh, this is a survey of buying intentions?!
 Why didn’t you say so?
 Then we could have known to print this piece out, carefully fold it into a beautiful crane, and then set it on fire after making a wish.

-And the wish is always that people would stop pushing these surveys as anything other than fiction.
+And the wish is always that people would stop pushing these surveys as

 And the wish never comes true.